getnexusapp/.github/profile/README.md

 ### Notes

-- Markdown live editor, a full formatting toolbar (bold, italic, underline, strikethrough, headings, quotes, lists, inline code, code blocks, links, case transforms), and syntax-highlighted code blocks.
+- A WYSIWYG markdown editor with a full formatting toolbar (bold, italic, underline, strikethrough, headings, quotes, bullet/numbered lists, inline code, code blocks, links, and case transforms), plus syntax-highlighted code blocks.
 - Smart paste detection — code copied from an editor is automatically recognized and wrapped in a fenced code block, with language detection where possible.
 - `[[Wiki Links]]` between notes, with automatic backlinks — plus automatic "mention" detection, so simply writing another note's title in prose creates a connection too, no special syntax required.
 - `#tags`, derived straight from what you type — no separate tag manager to keep in sync.
 - Folders, pinning, and a fuzzy-search Command Palette (`Cmd/Ctrl+K`) for jumping to any note or running a command.
+- **Quick Capture**, reachable from anywhere in the app, for jotting a stray thought straight into a new note without losing your place.
-- Automatic Version History — a snapshot saved roughly every minute while editing, restorable at any time.
+- Automatic Version History — a snapshot saved roughly once a minute while editing, restorable at any time.
 - A full Trash — soft-delete, restore, or delete forever, so nothing is lost by accident.

 ### Browser

 - Up to 8 real, persistent browser tabs — built on native webviews, not iframes, so sites that block embedding still work.
 - Bookmarks, back/forward/reload, and download tracking, all inside Nexus.
+- One-click **Clip to Note** — turns whatever page you're on into a new note (title, description, and readable text) without leaving the browser.
 - Tabs stay alive in the background: switching away and back preserves scroll position, video playback, and unsaved form input instead of reloading the page.

 ### Assistant

-- Chat that's automatically grounded in your notes via on-device semantic search, and in whatever page is open in the Browser tab.
+- Chat grounded in your notes via on-device semantic search (with a keyword fallback), and in the text of *every* page currently open across your Browser tabs — not just the one you're looking at.
-- Bring your own API key.
-Every message goes straight from your device to your provider — there's no Nexus server in between, so there's nothing for us to see, log, or store.
+- Runs on **Google Gemini**, using an API key you provide.
+Every request goes directly from your device to Google — there's no Nexus server in between, so there's nothing for us to see, log, or store.
 - Built-in safeguards against prompt injection from webpage content: page text is clearly marked as reference material, never as instructions.
+- Optional **contradiction watching**: Nexus can compare pages you have open against your notes in the background and flag likely factual conflicts, using a cheap local similarity check before ever calling Gemini.
+- Multiple, independently saved conversations — organized like tabs in a sidebar — so different threads of thought don't get mixed together.
 - Chat history is saved locally and survives a restart.
 - Answers can be copied or saved directly as a new note.